 Course design and intentional interaction are small changes that faculty can make in online courses and even in online shells for in-person courses.
 DSI CLEAR’s faculty development team invites you to try these evidence-based practices and let us know how they work in your UNT classes.

 Armstrong, V.O., Tudor, T.R., Hughes, G.D.
 (2021).
-Course rention in community colleges: Demographics, Motivation, Learning Style, and Locus of Control.
+Course retention in community colleges: Demographics, Motivation, Learning Style, and Locus of Control.
 American Journal of Distance Education 35(1)

 Ebert, L., Watkins, S. Dowse, E. (2021).
 Students together with academics ensures retention and success: The STARS project.
 Nurse Education Today 97.